stitchdata/docs/_developer-files/connect/api/documentation/api-form-properties.md

 ---
-title: Connection properties
+title: Connection property objects
 product-type: "connect"
 content-type: "api-doc"
+anchor: "form-properties"
-order: 8
+order: 7

 # This parameter is used in _includes/connect/api-endpoint-rollup.html
 # To display the correct description for a given form property